SB-467

 Statutory Text

-Each health insurer and utilization review organization shall ensure that the artificial intelligence, algorithm or other software tool used to review and approve, modify and delay or deny requests by providers: (A) Makes a determination based on the following information, as applicable: (i) An enrollee's medical or other clinical history; (ii) individual clinical circumstances as presented by the requesting healthcare provider; and (iii) other relevant clinical information contained in the enrollee's medical or other clinical record; (B) does not make a determination based solely on a group dataset;
+(1) Each health insurer and utilization review organization shall ensure that the artificial intelligence, algorithm or other software tool used to review and approve, modify and delay or deny requests by providers: (A) Makes a determination based on the following information, as applicable: (i) An enrollee's medical or other clinical history; (ii) individual clinical circumstances as presented by the requesting healthcare provider; and (iii) other relevant clinical information contained in the enrollee's medical or other clinical record; (B) does not make a determination based solely on a group dataset; (2) Notwithstanding the provisions of paragraph (1), the artificial intelligence, algorithm or other software tool shall not deny, delay or modify healthcare services based in whole or in part on medical necessity.
+A determination of medical necessity shall be made only by a licensed physician or a licensed healthcare professional who is competent to evaluate the specific clinical issues involved in the healthcare services requested by the healthcare provider by reviewing and considering such healthcare provider's recommendation, the enrollee's medical or other clinical history, as applicable, and individual clinical circumstances.

 Plain Language